drarahimi/AERO_Console/README.md

 This program is a graphical user interface for Mark [Drela's Athena Vortex Lattice (AVL)](https://web.mit.edu/drela/Public/web/avl/) and [XFoil](https://web.mit.edu/drela/Public/web/xfoil/).
 It is originally developed to help students in the Aerodynamics and Performance course (MECH-4671) at the [University of Windsor](https://www.uwindsor.ca/).  by [Dr. Afshin Rahimi](https://www.arahimi.ca/).

 ## Background
-Since AVL and XFoil are very useful, free, and powerful tools, they were chose for the teaching purposes in the course.
-However, the user interface is rather outdated and many students had issues working with the DOS command window.
-Therefore, I tried to aleviate this pain by developing a graphical user interface that helps mostly with the design process for the AVL and has other functionalities as well.
+Since AVL and XFoil are beneficial, free, and powerful tools, they were chosen for the teaching purposes in the course.
+However, the user interface is somewhat outdated, and many students had issues working with the DOS command window.
+Therefore, I tried to alleviate this pain by developing a graphical user interface that helps mainly with the design process for the AVL and has other functionalities as well.

 ## How to Install

-> Note: This software is only compatiable with Windows OS.
+> Note: This software is only compatible with Windows OS.
 If you are
 > using another OS, you can use the University's virtual machines or lab
 > computers that run Windows to use this software.